Introduction

 Functions of Manganese in the Body

-1. Supports Antioxidant Defense
+1. Supports Antioxidant Protection

-2. Activates Important Enzymes
+2. Helps Activate Enzymes

-3. Helps Utilize Vitamins
+3. Helps the Body Use Vitamins

 4. Supports Digestion

-5. Promotes Blood Clotting
+5. Helps Blood Clotting

 6. Reduces Fatigue